astrobytes-edu/astr596-modeling-universe/06-the-learnable-universe/module-1-statistical-inference/01-bayesian-statistics-inference/02-mod5-inferential-thinking.md

 Classical logic, the foundation of mathematics since Aristotle, deals in absolutes.
 A statement is either true or false.
 A star either has dust extinction or it doesn't.
 But astronomy doesn't work this way.
 When we observe a reddened star, we can't say with certainty "this star is behind dust."
 The reddening could be intrinsic (the star is cool), it could be from dust, it could be from measurement error, or some combination.
 We need a framework that handles degrees of belief.

 Consider the logical chain an astronomer faces:

 - If a star is behind dust, it will appear reddened (TRUE)
 - This star appears reddened (TRUE)
 - Therefore... what?

 Classical logic fails us here.
 The star MIGHT be behind dust, but it might also be intrinsically red.
 We need to say something like "the reddening increases the plausibility that the star is behind dust, but doesn't prove it."
-This is where probability enters—not as a choice, but as a necessity.
+This is where probability enters — **not as a choice, but as a necessity**.

 ### Probability: The Language of Plausible Reasoning

 In the 1940s, physicist Richard Cox asked a profound question: If we want to extend logical reasoning to handle uncertainty, what rules must we follow?
-His answer was stunning—there is only ONE consistent way to reason with uncertainty, and it's probability theory.
+His answer was stunning — there is only ONE consistent way to reason with uncertainty, and it's probability theory.

 Cox started with desiderata (requirements) that any system of plausible reasoning should satisfy: